David-Antunes/CSD-Project/README.md

 On the second state you have access to 4 users:

-user: user1 password: user1
+internalUser: user1 password: user1

-user: user2 password: user2
+internalUser: user2 password: user2

-user: user3 password: user3
+internalUser: user3 password: user3

-user: user4 password: user4
+internalUser: user4 password: user4

-to login a user you have to run:
+to login a internalUser you have to run:

 ```
 lu user1 user1